 APTA recommends the establishment of a dedicated Trust Fund funding mechanism that supplements existing dedicated revenues that already support the Highway Trust Fund.
-This would ensure the

-Over the last 5 years, voters have approved more than 75% of ballot initiatives that included funding for public transportation. long-term sustainability of growing federal public transportation and highway programs through and beyond the next long-term authorization bill.
+This would ensure the long-term sustainability of growing federal public transportation and highway programs through and beyond the next long-term authorization bill.
 Congress should increase current motor fuels taxes to a rate that supports the growth of federal surface transportation programs in the near term to bridge the gap between Highway Trust Fund revenue levels and investment needs until other, more reliable dedicated revenues can be implemented.
 These revenues should be supplemented by innovative federal financing mechanisms, including federal tax incentives and laws that encourage private sector investment and public-private financing.